Volkswagen T-Cross SUV (2019 - ) review

 How safe is it?

-All versions of the Volkswagen T-Cross come with six airbags, including curtain airbags for rear passengers.
+The T-Cross scored the maximum five stars when crash-tested by safety organisation Euro NCAP.
+All versions come with six airbags, including curtain airbags for rear passengers.
 The two outer rear seats come with Isofix child seat mounting points.
 At slower speeds, if the car detects a potential collision with an object in front, it will automatically apply the brakes.
 In the event of a more severe collision, the car will hold the brakes on to prevent further impacts.
 A lane assist system will detect if the car is straying over your lane markings and will alert you.
 From SE grade up, the T-Cross gains adaptive cruise control, which automatically maintains a set distance to the car in front even if it slows down.
 From this spec level up, there is also a driver monitoring system that can detect tiredness and prompt you to take a break if you've been driving for an extended period.

 How much equipment do I get?